Academic Catalog

 A graduate student in the Department of Physical Therapy is subject to dismissal for any of the following reasons:

-• Receives a grade of F for any course in the graduate years
+• Receives a grade of F in any course

 • Remains on Academic Warning for any two consecutive full-time academic terms, or

-• Receives an Unsatisfactory (U) in more than one clinical education course (includes ICE and full-time clinical experiences)
+• Receives an Unsatisfactory (U) in more than one clinical education course (includes ICE and full-time clinical experiences),or

 • Fails a clinical education remediation (PDPT 62900) OR the retake of a failed clinical experience, or